PimiTree/WEBP-Converter-WordPress/readme.md

-# SSN Webp Converter
+# WordPress Webp Converter

-### SNN WebP Converter - convert images to webp format from WP media library.
+### WebP Converter - convert images to webp format from WP media library.
 #### Support images jpg, jpeg, png

+#### What the benefiss?
+This pluging intercept images at upload process of media page and converts onflight them to `.webp`.
+Plugin make changes in WordPress database to let it use right images.

 # Comptability test table